RaXx00n/CPE-it/README.md

  <code>/usr/share/elasticsearch/bin/elasticsearch-reset-password -u elastic</code>

-4. Copy and paste the password into the password field in /usr/share/logstash/logstash.conf
+4. Copy and paste the password into the password fields in /usr/share/logstash/logstash.conf

 5. Note the enrollment token generated from the command below: